thoughtbot/ruby-science/book/solutions/replace_conditional_with_polymorphism.md

 Let's replace this case statement with polymorphism by introducing a subclass for each type of question.

-Our `Question` class is a subclass of `ActiveRecord::Base`.
+Our `Question` class is a subclass of `ApplicationRecord`.
 If we want to create subclasses of `Question`, we have to tell ActiveRecord which subclass to instantiate when it fetches records from the `questions` table.
 The mechanism Rails uses for storing instances of different classes in the same table is